MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-apikey.md

 By default, a secure service only accepts requests with api key.
 But all generated api keys are eligible to call our service and in some case, we want authorize only a couple of api keys.

 One feature of Otoroshi is to restrict the list of accepted api keys by giving a list of `metadatas` or/and `tags`.
-Each api key supports a list of `tags` and `metadatas` which can be used, for example by Otoroshi, to accept api keys or not on a service call.
+Each api key has a list of `tags` and `metadatas`, which can be used by Otoroshi to forward or not a call with an api key.
+All api key metadatas/tags can be forward to your service (see `HTTP Headers` section of a service to get more information).

 Let's starting by accept only the api keys which come with the tag of `otoroshi` as value.